 In a nutshell, Star Citizen is an upcoming space sim video game.
-It will consist of two main components: First-Person space combat, mining and trading with first-person shooter elements in a massively multiplayer persistent universe and customizable private servers.
+It will consist of two main components: First-Person space combat, mining and trading with first-person shooter elements in a massively multiplayer persistent universe.
 Squadron 42 is the single-player campaign and is being released as a separate title.

 Star Citizen vs Squadron 42